Located right down the road from Vatican City, Castel Sant’Angelo is one of the most popular landmarks in all of Rome.

 Be sure to read our guide on how to use Rome’s Metro and bus services.

-Several Roman bus tours offer a stop right next to the Ponte Sant’Angelo, a bridge across the river which will take you directly to the castle.
+Several Roman bus tours offer a stop right next to the Ponte Sant’Angelo, a bridge across the river that will take you directly to the castle.

 Best Times to Visit